near77/Tiny-YOLO-voc-traffic-sign-detection/README.md

 ===
 Features
 ---
--User can detect traffic sign in real time.
+-   User can detect traffic sign in real time.

 Demo
 ---